 5% GST is added at checkout for Canadian customers.

 Included in Registration

-You will receive 5 full days of hands-on training from our talented instructors plus a full day examination to ensure you are prepared for some serious sailing!
+You will receive 5 full days of hands-on training from our talented instructors to ensure you are prepared for some serious sailing!
 The Yachtmaster Coastal program is not just an exceptional training course, it is also an adventure.
 You get to live on a boat for a whole week!
 You can expect a lot of fun and new experiences with a rustic level of comfort.
 Please check the required and recommended items listed for live aboard sailing, as well as reviewing the section on what to expect life to be like on board.
 Find both on our FAQ page here.

 Registration includes all food and beverages for the duration of the course, from lunch the first day to lunch the final day, with the exception of one dinner.
 We enjoy one dinner on shore during the course, students are responsible for their own costs on shore.
 Check this section of our FAQs for what else is included and not included.